ManuGS2/aws_lambda/README.md

 After that then we need to create the cdk project running the next command **NOTE: Dir must be empty, so this should be the very first step or you can just create all the files manually** cdk init
+Once the cdk project is created, customize it according to the specific needs